 - Hold out your arms for a hug.

 Should you teach?
 Sure, once you're calm, and your child is calm.
 You'll be able to listen to your child and empathize.
 You'll make better

-in keeping with the parent you want to be.
-Until you're calm, don't try to teach, or you'll be inadvertently teaching the wrong
+decisions, more in keeping with the parent you want to be.
+But until you're calm, don't try to teach, or you'll be inadvertently teaching the wrong

 Your child is defiant.